All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Breast Cancer: The Liraglutide Signal

 A numerical imbalance in breast cancer events was observed in early liraglutide trials and prompted FDA scrutiny.
 Further analysis revealed that many breast cancer cases in the treatment group were diagnosed very early in the trial, consistent with pre-existing cancers detected through heightened medical surveillance.
-Subsequent large trials (LEADER, SELECT) have not confirmed an excess breast cancer risk.
+Subsequent large trials (LEADER, SELECT) haven't confirmed an excess breast cancer risk.
 The FDA concluded that the signal did not represent a genuine drug effect.

 Emerging Research: GLP-1 RAs as Cancer Therapeutics?